openaps/AndroidAPSdocs/docs/EN/Getting-Started/Sample-Setup.md

 In this setup, the Samsung Galaxy S7 smartphone is used as control center of the loop.
 The slightly modified Dexcom App reads glucose values from the Dexcom G5 CGM.
 AndroidAPS is used to control the Dana R insulin pump from Korean manufacturer SOOIL via bluetooth.
 Further devices are not required.

-As the Dexcom App offers only limited alarm options the open source app xDrip+ is used to define not only high and low alarms but also additional alarms according to individual requirements.
+As the Dexcom App only offers limited alarm options the open source app xDrip+ is used to define not only high and low alarms but also additional alarms according to individual requirements.

-Optional an Android wear smartwatch can be used (in this sample setup the Sony Smartwatch 3 (SWR50)) to display glucose and AndroidAPS values at your wrist.
+Optionally an Android wear smartwatch can be used (in this sample setup the Sony Smartwatch 3 (SWR50)) to display glucose and AndroidAPS values on your wrist.
 The watch can even be used to control AndroidAPS (i.e. discreetly set a meal bolus).

 The system works offline.
 This means there is no need for a data connection from the smartphone to the Internet for operation.